Add budget to a campaign without relaunching it.

 Top-ups are useful when early data looks good and the user wants the same campaign to keep delivering.

-Prepaid by design
+Capped by design

 Clear accounting